IRC for beginners

 • Fun: although most channels have a chosen topic, these are friendly gatherings -- fun as well as informative.

-• Staying in Touch : Linuxchix has special features, such as ChanServ, NickServ, and MemoServ, which allows you to leave memos for your friends, even if you don't know their email address or phone number.
+• Staying in Touch : LinuxChix has special features, such as ChanServ, NickServ, and MemoServ, which allows you to leave memos for your friends, even if you don't know their email address or phone number.

 • Trading Files : you can send and receive files using DCC, such as sound files, and pictures.
-This is more common in Windows irc servers than in Linux-oriented channels, but some people do use DCC for direct file transfer.
+This is more common in Windows IRC servers than in Linux-oriented channels, but some people do use DCC for direct file transfer.

 What is IRC?